Pravin-surawase/my-soc-ops/.lab/GUIDE.md

 - Start a new Plan agent
 - *Add a new Scavenger Hunt mode: same questions, but shown as simple list with checkboxes + progress meter.*
 - Iterate on plan for correctness and completeness …
+  - Does it add the mode to the start page?
+  - Does it go overboard with progress?
 - Run TDD Red mode *Start with tests*
 	- Review tests being written
 	- Check out VS Code's test runner